Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title

 The women’s 5,000-meter race came down to a .02-second difference with Elle St. Pierre finishing in 14:40.34 to barely beat Elise Cranny.
 Both are going to the Olympics.

-Also, Vashti Cunningham, who had a combined 13 straight U.S. indoor and outdoor titles coming into the week, needed to win a jump-off for third to make her third Olympic team.
+Also, Vashti Cunningham, who had a combined 13 straight U.S. indoor and outdoor high jump titles coming into the week, needed to win a jump-off for third to make her third Olympic team.

 Waiting game